 How about the "Finesse" rod?
 This is a High Modulus IM6 type blank.
-It's a six foot long spinning rod with moderate to fast action and light to medium light power.
-This rod is for when the bite is light and you're using those great four inch worms from Charlie Brewer or maybe Don Iovino.
+It's a six-foot-long spinning rod with moderate to fast action and light to medium light power.
+This rod is for when the bite is light, and you're using those great four-inch worms from Charlie Brewer or maybe Don Iovino.

 And last but by no means least is the "Worm" rod.
 Now the worm rod is 100% graphite.
-It can be either spinning or casting, five foot eight inches to six foot six inches with a fast action and light to medium power.
+It can be either spinning or casting, five foot eight inches to six foot six inches with fast action and light to medium power.